deep-entertainment/safehouse/design/dialogs/rebeca1.md

 * [I just wanted to apologize again.
 About the phone?](#apologize)
 * [Can you give me my phone back?](#phone)
 * [How long have you been with the police?](#career)
+* if looked at padlock on drawer: [I've noticed a padlock on one of the drawers in my room?](#padlock)
 * [Thanks, Rebeca.](#thanks)

 # apologize